Healthy eating in the National Quality Standard

 Education and care services must meet the requirements of the National Quality Framework, which includes:

-Healthy eating is promoted and food and drinks provided by the service are nutritious and appropriate for each child.
+Healthy eating and physical activity are promoted and appropriate for each child.

 Requirements for healthy eating and nutrition in early childhood education and care services